 The journal entry that creates the dividend liability and withholding tax is:

-The debit to dividends is a distribution of profits or retained earnings – and is the gross figure (which includes the withholding tax being deducted).
+The debit to dividends is a distribution of profits or retained earnings – and is the gross figure (which includes the withholding tax is deducted).
 It is a debit on the capital side of the accounting equation rather than an expense (that would affect profits).
-The credit to withholding tax for $10,000 creates an obligation for ABC in that it needs to pay these funds over to the respective tax authority.
-The declaration and payment of dividends creates a taxable event for which it is responsible for the charging, collection and payment of the withholding tax.
-And lastly the credit to dividends payable of $40,000 reflects what will actually be paid out to shareholders – which in our case will be cash.
+The credit to withholding tax for $10,000 creates an obligation for ABC to the tax authority.
+Subsequently, that obligation is paid by ABC Ltd from the deducted funds.
+The declaration and payment of dividends create a taxable event for which it is responsible for the charging, collecting, and paying the withholding tax.
+Lastly, the credit to dividends payable of $40,000 reflects what will be paid out to shareholders – which in our case will be cash.

-Which brings us to the second journal entry, payment of the dividends to shareholders and withholding tax to the tax authority.
-That entry is set out below (we have assumed declaration and payment all took place on the same day, which of course may not be the case).
+Finally, this brings us to the second journal entry, paying dividends to shareholders and withholding tax to the tax authority.
+That entry is provided below (we have assumed declaration and payment all took place on the same day, which of course, may not be the case).

 |March 31||Dividends Payable||40,000|||

-The debit of $40,000 removes the obligation to shareholders for their dividend payment (net of withholding tax).
+As a result, the debit of $40,000 removes the obligation to shareholders for their dividend payment (net of withholding tax).
 The $10,000 discharges the tax obligation to the tax authority.
-And the credit to bank of $50,000 is the combined payment.
+And the credit to the bank of $50,000 is the combined payment.

-That brings us to the end of this short article looking at the withholding tax charged on dividends and the journal entry required to account for this.
-If you have any questions or comments please get in touch.
+And that concludes our short article looking at the withholding tax charged on dividends and the journal entry required to account for this.
+If you have any questions or comments, please get in touch.